Professional Development and Career Planning

 Students should only submit requests for the amount of funding they will actually use, and should be judicious in their budgeting and estimates (both because we are a public institution under scrutiny for how public dollars are spent and because this will allow you to maximize the number of conferences you can attend in a year).

 The student must obtain a copy of the official conference program, a program badge, or an online link to a PDF of the program to be given to the Graduate Coordinator within two weeks upon returning from the conference.
 The program should indicate the student’s name and the paper title.
-Failure to submit proof of attending the conference will result in loss of access to funds for future years.
+Failure to submit proof of attending the conference may result in loss of access to funds for future years.

 For students who are participating in a conference-like event and are wondering whether funds exist to support travel and lodging to events where they are not giving a formal presentation, please get in touch with the Graduate Coordinator or DGS.